-If you’ve been wondering if salicylic acid is good for acne prone skin, here’s our lowdown on this popular acne treatment.
+If you’ve been wondering if salicylic acid for skin is good for managing acne, here’s our lowdown on this popular acne treatment.

-For many people, using products that contain salicylic acid can be an effective way of managing their acne spots and breakouts.
+For many people, using products that contain salicylic acid for oily skin can be an effective way of managing their acne spots and breakouts.

 However, here at Sönd, we believe that any first step to treating any kind of problem skin, including acne prone skin, is to take a holistic approach.
 This means looking at your diet and lifestyle, to see if there’s anything you can change that might help your skin.